Archives Collection

 This summer, we hope to have the assistance of an intern by means of a government grant to assist in an inventory and new condition report for each item.

 Shambhala Archives holds all the paper records of the correspondence and planning meetings, Board and Practice information from Shambhala International offices from 1970 to 2005.
-Correspondence was addressed to various Centres and individuals, including Practice materials, newsletters, meeting notes, notices and program records.

-Archives holds approximately 60 bankers boxes full of paper records from the Administrative and Practice offices of Shambhala International.
+• Administrative and Practice Offices – Archives holds approximately 60 bankers boxes full of paper records from the Administrative and Practice offices of Shambhala International.
 These have been inventoried and entered into our database, however they require more detailed recording and scanning to make them accessible.
 Archival paper records are usually described in linear feet, so these records are approximately 80 linear feet of records.

-In addition, there are approximately an additional 20 boxes of records from more recent administrative offices that have not been accessioned yet and will need to be numbered, described, scanned and stored offsite.
+• Recent Administrative Records – In addition, there are approximately an additional 20 boxes of records from more recent administrative offices that have not been accessioned yet and will need to be numbered, described, scanned and stored offsite.